anderswb/PykkeLabels/README.md

 ## Usage

-The first thing required is to login
+The first thing required is to login:
 ```
 label = new Pykkelabels('api_user', 'api_key')
 ```